JanssenProject/jans/docs/janssen-server/fido/fido2-server-properties-config.md

 No signing, hashing, or chaining of the delivered events is performed; that is planned as later work, not part of this delivery path.

+Passkey **registration** outcomes (both successful and failed) are recorded as `fido2_registration` events, with `decisionResult` of `ALLOW` or `DENY`, `principalId` set to the username where known, and `contextInformation` carrying the relying party ID, origin, credential ID and attestation type on success.
+A failed registration records only the exception's class name, never its message, since some registration failure messages embed the username or challenge.

 !!! note
-    As of this release, the server only buffers and delivers events — nothing yet populates the buffer.
-    Registration and authentication ceremonies emitting into it is tracked separately and will be reflected here once it lands, so `lockAuditEnabled: true` currently has no observable effect.
+    Passkey **authentication** outcomes do not populate the buffer yet — that is tracked separately and will be reflected here once it lands.
+Until then, `lockAuditEnabled: true` only surfaces registration events.

 ### Per-relying-party policy